Azure/azure-functions-durable-extension/samples/correlation-csharp/getting-started.md

 Navigate to `samples/correlation-csharp/` then open FunctionAppCorrelation.sln with Visual Studio 2019.

-## Modify a local.settings.json
+## Modify local.settings.json

-Update the `APPINSIGHTS_INSTRUMENTATIONKEY` value in `local.settings.json` with the `InstrumentationKey` created in earlier.
+Update the `APPINSIGHTS_INSTRUMENTATIONKEY` value in `local.settings.json` with the `InstrumentationKey` created earlier.

 ```json
 {